INTERVIEWS

 WHY A SNARE DRUM NOW?

-That is a 10 inch SONOR tambourine snare, that was given to me as a gift.
+That is a 10 x 2 inch SONOR tambourine snare, that was given to me as a gift.

 Some of the music calls for a snare sound, which I usually don't use, because of